FaisalTamanoJr/Class-Notes/pages/SOFDESG - Lesson 2.md

 - [[Software Development Life Cycle|Systems Development Life Cycle]]
 	- Definition, characteristics, and key points
-		- Is a methodology that consists of several phases, and is used for developing information systems.
+		- Is a methodology that consists of several phases, and is used for developing [[information system|information systems]].
 The phases mark the progress of the systems analysis and design effort.
 		- It can be thought of as a circular system, where the end of a system leads to the start of a project that either produces a new version of the system, or a new system that replaces it.
 		- The phases do not necessarily have to be sequentially ordered, since the specific steps and their sequence are meant to be adapted as required for a project.
 		- In an SDLC, you can complete some activates in one phase in parallel with some activates of another phase.